 Someone with a high conflict personality can be nice at times but aggravating more often than not.

 There are certain friends and family members whom you have to distance yourself from as they simply stress you out.
 If you notice your blood boiling whenever you spend too much time with a particular person, chances are that YOU are not the problem.
-If you are a typically calm person yet you feel stressed or angry around one person, this person may have a high conflict personality.
+If you are a typically calm person, yet, you feel stressed or angry around one person, they may be high conflict.

-Here are seven unfortunate signs that you are dealing with such a person.
+Here are seven unfortunate signs that you are dealing with a high conflict personality.

 1. Loud voice

 Some people are just loud talkers in general, but when someone raises their voice to a yell multiple times a day, they are probably bad news.
 Whether screaming to achieve a dramatic effect or getting heated too easily and starting arguments, these people add stress and conflict to any situation.